Thank you? No thanks.

 Much has been written (in this blog and elsewhere) on ways to improve the quality of slide presentations by, for example, reducing the number of words on a slide, using good visuals, going easy on the bullet points, turning the screen black from time to time, etc.

-Today, I want to share another tip for your presentations: Drop the slides at the end that say: “Thank You” and “Questions?”.
-Sometimes it’s one or the other; sometimes it’s both on the same slide; sometimes it’s a quick “Thank You” slide followed by a “Questions?” slide.
+Today, I want to share another tip for your presentations.
+Drop the slides at the end that say: “Thank You” and “Questions?”.
+Sometimes it’s one or the other; sometimes it’s both on the same slide.
+Occasionally, it’s a quick “Thank You” slide followed by a “Questions?” slide.
 None of them is necessary.

 Think about it: Your audience can certainly benefit from all kinds of slides in your presentation; for example, an aerial photo of a site on which you plan to build; a simple graph showing your company’s profit growth over the last five years; a relevant quotation superimposed on a compelling photograph.

 But do people really need to see the words “Thank You” or “Questions?” to understand that the presentation is over and you are now ready to have a discussion?
 No.